asehmi/fastapi-wrapper-apiness/README.md

 Whilst you can use the generated API endpoint to get data into Excel (via `Data > Get Data > From Other Sources > From Web` menu) or via `Power Query` as used in the `Power BI` example decribed earlier, you can also connect directly to the generated SQLite database that was generated in the process of creating the API endpoint.
 Here are the steps to take:

-1. Install a [SQLite ODBC driver](http://www.ch-werner.de/sqliteodbc/) with bitness matching the bitness of your Excel application (either 32-bit or 64-bit)
+1. Install a [SQLite ODBC driver](http://www.ch-werner.de/sqliteodbc/) with bitness matching the bitness of your Excel application (either 32-bit or 64-bit, e.g. `sqliteodbc_w64.exe`)
 2. Open Excel and create a new worksheet
 3. Open `Data > Get Data > From Other Sources > Blank Query` menu
 4. In the `Power Query Editor`, select `Home > Query Ribbon Section > Advanced Editor`